ballj/terraform-kubernetes-deployment/README.md

 Variable `volumes` and `ports` does not have its type set as this requires [Optional Object Type Attributes](https://www.terraform.io/docs/language/expressions/type-constraints.html#experimental-optional-object-type-attributes) to work correctly.
 This feature is currently experimental and so it not used at the moment.

+## Upgrades

+### v2.0.0

+Change to v1 resource naming.
+This requires old resources be manually deleted unless the object_prefix is changed.
+If this is not done Terraform will error as the name already exists.

+Changed service links to disabled by default.
+Change `service_links` = `true` for old behaviour.